cea-trust-platform/trust-documentation/doc/source/user_guide/reference/all.rst

-allows to partition multiple domains in contact with each other in parallel: necessary for resolution monolithique in implicit schemes and for all coupled problems using PolyMAC_P0P1NC.
+allows to partition multiple domains in contact with each other in parallel: necessary for resolution monolithique in implicit schemes and for all coupled problems using PolyMAC_HFV.
 By default, this keyword is commented in the reference test cases.

 Parameters are: